Broadway To Vegas

 Circle of Animals/Zodiac Heads was created by Ai Weiwei and is on loan courtesy of a private collection with Special thanks to Larry Warsh.

-On display through June 1, 2018 at The John and Mable Ringling Museum of Art, Sarasota, Florida, USA The Ringling is a center for art and history, situated on 66 magnificent acres on the shores of Sarasota Bay.
+The Ringling is a center for art and history, situated on 66 magnificent acres on the shores of Sarasota Bay.
 It is built on the remarkable legacy of circus entrepreneur, collector of art and financier John Ringling and his wife Mable.
 The Ringling is the State Art Museum of Florida.
 Affiliated with Florida State University, it is one of the largest university art centers in the nation.

-Part of the Decade of Gifts and Acquisitions exhibit.
+A DECADE OF GIFTS AND ACQUISITIONS Part of the Decade of Gifts and Acquisitions exhibit.
 Photo: Yale Center for British Art

 a suite of exhibitions will feature works given to, or purchased by, the Yale Center for British Art in recent years.